 "The current design of green bonds means they aren't fulfilling their potential.
 We propose an alternative: issuance of regular bonds with attached gr

 Europe has a heavily bank-based financial structure, but bank-based financial structures are associated with higher systemic risk than market-based fi

 Though outside the euro area, Denmark and Sweden could benefit from joining the European Union’s banking union.
-It would provide protection in case of

 Government policy faces various challenges.
 Before the COVID-19 outbreak, the European Union set ambitious targets to reduce carbon emissions.
 Now in